European Study Group on Lysosomal Diseases

 Dear ESGLD members,

-The ESGLD Chairman, Local Organising Committee and Scientific Committee are happy to announce that the 24th ESGLD Workshop and Graduate Course will be held face to face in Lancaster, UK between 7th – 11th September 2022!
+The ESGLD Chairman, Local Organising Committee and Scientific Committee are happy to announce that Registration and Abstract submission for the 24th ESGLD Workshop and Graduate Course to be held face to face in Lancaster, UK between 7th – 11th September 2022 is now open!!!

 Key meeting dates:

 8th – 11th September 2022: 24th ESGLD workshop

 Please go to www.esgld.org to check your lab membership (100 Euros) is up-to-date for the period 2022/2023 – this allows ALL members of your lab to register for the 24th ESGLD Workshop and Graduate Course.

 For details of this event and to register and submit your abstracts please follow this link BOOK NOW

 Abstract submission deadline is 1st August 2022 – go direct using this ABSTRACT SUBMISSION LINK.

 For any queries about the 24th ESGLD Workshop and Graduate Course please contact: firstname.lastname@example.org

 Please email Chairman for website enquiries, Treasurer for payment enquiries and Secretary for new membership enquiries.